Alaska Hourly Paycheck Calculator

 Which forms control my withholding in Alaska?

-How should I enter overtime, shift differentials, tips, and bonuses?
+How do I enter overtime, shift differentials, tips, and bonuses?

 Why did my Alaska paycheck change this period?